Last Updated on

 A Chinese version of Muay Thai, but one that specializes on punches, kicks, wrestling, throws, and sweeps.
 Elbows and Knees are not emphasized like Muay Thai, but in some Sanshou rulesets, they are allowed.
 Unlike American Kickboxing which has it’s roots in Traditional Japanese Karate and Western Boxing, Japanese Kickboxing which was a fusion of Muay Thai, Karate and Boxing, or Dutch Kickboxing which merged elements of Karate, Muay Thai, and Boxing, Sanshou has it’s roots in Kung Fu.
 Sanda (as Sanshou is called in China) takes a number of KungFu styles and modifies them for Ring combat.
 You might think of Sanshou as an umbrella term for various blended full-contact KungFu styles.
 Indeed, Sanshou is not a specific style in the way that Kickboxing is not a specific style but an umbrella term for individual styles modified for full contact ring fighting.

-For the purpose of this article, I’m going to ignore Sanshou for the most part.
-You’ll often find Sanshou artists competing under Muay Thai rules (if Sanshou fighters fight OUTSIDE of China) and Nak Muay competing under Sanshou rules, if they fight in China.
+For the purpose of this article, I’m going to ignore Sanshou.
+You’ll often find Sanshou artists competing under Muay Thai rules (if Sanshou fighters fight OUTSIDE of China) and Nak Muay competing under Sanshou rules if they fight in China.
 You can find plenty of Muay Tha vs Sanshou fights on youtube.

 Everyone typically knows the MAIN rule set differences between Muay Thai and kickboxing (Muay Thai has the addition of the full clinch, elbows, and knees).
 But at a fundamental level, there are differences even between the similarities.